Mesopotamia (Roman province): Reconquest by Severus

-Warzone
+Border conflict

-For the remainder of its existence, the new province would remain a bone of contention between the Romans and their eastern neighbors, suffering heavily in the recurrent Roman–Persian Wars.
+For the remainder of its existence, the province would remain a bone of contention between the Romans and their eastern neighbors, suffering heavily in the recurrent Roman–Persian Wars.
 In the turmoil that followed the Year of the Six Emperors, in 239–243, Ardashir I (r.
 224–241), the founder of the new Sassanid Empire which replaced the moribund Parthians, attacked and overran the area, but it was recovered by Timesitheus before his death in 243.
 In the 250s, the Persian shah Shapur I (r. ca. 240–270) attacked Mesopotamia, and fought with the Roman emperor Valerian (r.
 253–260), whom he captured at Edessa in 260.
-In the next year, however, Shapur was heavily defeated by Odaenathus of Palmyra and driven out of Mesopotamia.
+In the next year, however, Odaenathus of Palmyra took a stand against Shapur, who eventually retreated.

 Diocletianic-Constantinian reorganization

 Under the reforms of Diocletian (r.
 284–305) and Constantine I (r.
 306–337), it became part of the Diocese of the East, which in turn was subordinated to the praetorian prefecture of the East.

 Nisibis and Singara, along with the territory in Adiabene conquered by Diocletian were lost after the debacle of Julian's Persian expedition in 363, and the capital was transferred to Amida, while the seat of the military commander, the dux Mesopotamiae, was located at Constantina.
 Other cities included Martyropolis and Kephas.

+The attendance list of the First Council of Nicaea lists the bishops of Edessa, Nisibis, Rhesaina, Makedonopolis and Fars, whereas by the time of the council of Constantinople in 381 the bishoprics included were those of Amida, Constantina and Amaria.

 Late Roman/Early Byzantine Mesopotamia

 After the troubles Roman forces faced in the Anastasian War of 502–506, the East Roman emperor Anastasius I (r.
 491–518) built the fortress of Dara as a counter to Nisibis and as the new base of the dux Mesopotamiae.

 During the reforms of Justinian I (r.
 527–565), the province was split up: the northern districts with Martyropolis went to the new province of Armenia IV, while the remainder was divided into two civil and ecclesiastical districts, one (the region south of the Tigris) with capital at Amida and the other (the region of Tur Abdin) with capital at Dara.
+The see of Amida was listed with eight suffragan bishoprics (Martyropolis, Iggilon, Bolebtina, Arsamosata, Beth Sophanaia, Qidarizon, Hesen Kepha, Zugmatos) while the see of Dara had only three (Reshaina, Tur Abdin, Menasobion) according to the Notitia Antiochena from the 580s.
+The region around Tur Abdin became a monastic hotspot (including for instance the monastery of Qarṭmin) as well as the center of the Syrian Orthodox world for the coming centuries.

 The province suffered greatly during the near-constant wars with Persia in the 6th century.
 In 573, the Persians even took Dara, although the East Romans recovered it under the peace of 591.
 They lost it again to the Persians in the great war of 602–628, and regained it afterwards only to lose the entire region permanently to the Muslim conquests in 633–640.